 - Implement Unified Threat Management.
 Unified Threat Management (UTM) devices or cloud services combine several security layers such as firewall, intrusion detection, anti-malware, spam and content filtering into one package.
 UTMs are an efficient and affordable way for small and mid-sized businesses to take advantage of these security layers.

 - Prioritize patches and application updates.
 Patching is one of the most effective ways to prevent attacks by reducing the known vulnerabilities in your system to minimize the exploitable surface area.
 Microsoft’s InTune, one solution contained in the Enterprise Mobility Suite, allows IT administrators to ensure the latest patches and software updates are quickly installed, as well as centrally deploy application updates.
 Equipping and empowering your IT team to keep all your employees patched and updated is important for protecting the company as a whole.

 iCorps Technologies has been providing enterprise-level security solutions for SMBs for more than two decades.
-Learn about our latest security solution - Vulnerability Monitoring & Reporting.
+Reach out today for your free business IT consultation.